-Loans originated to acquire promissory notes from non-depository financial institutions may have the underlying property located in one or more of the geographies or MSAs listed above.
-Such loans are reported as "other" in accordance with Call Report instructions and are excluded from the above table.
+Debt-on-debt loans are reported as "other" loans in accordance with Call Report instructions and are excluded from the above table.

-In addition to the top ten geographies and MSAs shown above, as of March 31, 2023 and December 31, 2022, we had 88 additional geographies and MSAs that contain total committed balances (both funded and unfunded) of \$10 million or more.
+In addition to the top ten geographies and MSAs shown above, as of September 30, 2023 and December 31, 2022, we had 82 and 88 additional geographies and MSAs that contain total committed balances (both funded and unfunded) of \$10 million or more.